-- a) The manufacturer shall conduct a risk analysis in accordance with 5.6. - b) The manufacturer shall establish that the new female condom design and specifications are sufficiently similar to those of a marketed female condom, after assessing the impact of each difference in dimension, material, insertion and retention feature or method, on the incidence of each failure mode described in 5.6.2; on the incidence of new failure modes; and on the efficacy of the female condom in preventing pregnancy and STI transmission.
-Manufacturers shall make the results of this assessment available to regulatory authorities. - c) The manufacturer shall conduct a randomized controlled clinical investigation comparing the new female condom to a control female condom and - 1) the control female condom shall meet the bursting volume and pressure, freedom from holes and visible defects requirements of Clauses 9, 11 and 12, and shall have a known pregnancy rate established from a clinical effectiveness study, - 2) the total clinical failure rate of the new female condom shall be shown to be non-inferior to the total clinical failure rate of the control female condom, - 3) the upper bound of the 95 % confidence interval for the new female condom total clinical failure rate minus the control female condom total clinical failure rate shall be less than or equal to 3 %,
+- a) The manufacturer shall conduct a risk analysis in accordance with 5.6. - b) The manufacturer shall establish that the new female condom design and specifications are sufficiently similar to those of a marketed female condom, after assessing the impact of each difference in dimension, material, insertion, and retention feature or method, on the incidence of each failure mode described in 5.6.2, on the incidence of new failure modes, and on the efficacy of the female condom in preventing pregnancy and STI transmission.
+To be considered sufficiently similar to a marketed device, the risk analysis shall demonstrate that the new female condom can be expected to have the same failure modes as the marketed device and no new failure modes or other risk factors.
+Manufacturers shall make the results of this assessment available to regulatory authorities.

-- 4) the bound shall be calculated using a method that accounts for the unique characteristics of data such as - i) each study participant may contribute data from more than one female condom use, and - ii) possibly low event rates, - 5) the control female condom total clinical failure rates shall not be lower than 1 %.
+- c) The manufacturer shall conduct a randomized controlled clinical investigation comparing the new female condom to a control female condom and the following. - 1) The control female condom shall meet the bursting volume and pressure, freedom from holes, and visible defects requirements of Clauses 9, 11, and 12, and shall have a known pregnancy rate established from a clinical effectiveness study.
+If there is no suitable control female condom available in the market with an established pregnancy rate, then the manufacturer can use an alternative female condom that has been evaluated directly against a device with an established pregnancy rate as the control. - 2) The total clinical failure rate of the new female condom shall be shown to be non-inferior to the total clinical failure rate of the control female condom. - 3) The upper bound of the 95 % one-sided confidence interval for the new female condom total clinical failure rate minus the control female condom total clinical failure rate shall be less than or equal to 3 %. - 4) The bound shall be calculated using a method that accounts for the unique characteristics of data such as - i) each study participant can contribute data from more than one female condom use, and - ii) possibly low event rates. - 5) The control female condom total clinical failure rates shall not be lower than 1 %.